 Removal For Restoration

-Generally the aluminum that wraps over your old wood trim is held in place with small aluminum nails.
-They are a bit of a pain to pry out, but if you can get a corner started it is usually easily to peel the aluminum back and let the nails come with it rather than trying to pry each nail out.
+Generally, the aluminum that wraps over your old wood trim is held in place with small aluminum nails.
+They are a bit of a pain to pry out, but if you can get a corner started, it is usually easy to peel the aluminum back and let the nails come with it, rather than trying to pry each nail out.

 Step 4 Aluminum Soffits

 The open eaves in old houses are another thing that often get covered up and turned into what appear to be vented aluminum soffits.
 These soffits are very easy to remove.
 Each panel is attached with a couple small nails to the sides of the J-channel.
 I honestly just get the first one off, and using the claw side of my hammer, just yank the rest of it down before undoing the nails holding the J-channel in place.

 Often, you’ll find 1/2″ styrofoam or other rigid insulation underneath the aluminum siding which was nailed into the siding with fat headed roofing nails.